 - The ability to communicate to diverse constituencies in an effective and compelling manner.

-- The ability to build successful professional relationships with faculty and staff.
+- The ability to build successful professional relationships with all members of the community.

 - Mature professional judgment.